 The type of treatment you'll be offered depends on what the warts look like and where they are.
 The doctor or nurse will discuss this with you.

-It may take weeks or months for treatment to work and the warts may come back.
-In some people, the treatment does not work.
+It may take weeks or months for genital wart treatment to work and the warts may come back.
+Sometimes the treatment does not work.

-tell the doctor or nurse if you're pregnant or thinking of becoming pregnant, as some treatments will not be suitable for you
+Tell the doctor or nurse if you're pregnant or thinking about becoming pregnant, as some treatments will not be suitable for you.

-do not use wart treatment from a pharmacy; these are not made for genital warts
+do not use wart treatment from a pharmacy because they're not made for genital warts

-The genital warts virus can be passed on even when there are no visible warts.
+Genital warts are caused by the human papillomavirus (HPV).
+The virus can be passed on even when there are no visible warts.

 Many people with the virus do not have symptoms but can still pass it on.

-If you have genital warts, your current sexual partners should get tested because they may have warts and not know it.
+If you have genital warts, your current sexual partners should consider getting checked because they may have warts and not know it.

 After you get the infection, it can take weeks to many months before symptoms appear.